mantzaris/BenchmarkDataNLP.jl/docs/src/index.md

   - Validation Set: Comprising 10% of the data, used for tuning model parameters.
   - Test Set: Comprising 10% of the data, used for evaluating model performance.

 These files are named based on the user-defined base filename and are saved in the specified output directory.
+The Unicode alphabet used starts at the Hangul block.
+The reason for this choice is that Hangul Syllables block is one of the largest continuous blocks in the Unicode standard.
+It contains over 11,000 characters without interruption allowing for large alphabet and punctuation subsets to be selected when being used to make random constructions.

 ### Usage Example